 - Blood clot in veins (deep vein thrombosis) due to limited movement

 - Loss of brain functions over time

 When to Contact a Medical Professional

-Also, call if a loved one has been diagnosed with progressive supranuclear palsy and the condition has declined so much that you can no longer care for the person at home.
+Also, call if a loved one has been diagnosed with PSP and the condition has declined so much that you can no longer care for the person at home.

 Jankovic J. Parkinson disease and other movement disorders.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 96.

 Ling H. Clinical approach to progressive supranuclear palsy.
 J Mov Disord.
 2016;9(1):3-13.
 PMID: 26828211 www.ncbi.nlm.nih.gov/pubmed/26828211.

 The central nervous system is comprised of the brain and spinal cord.
 The peripheral nervous system includes all peripheral nerves.